Another

 Edwinstowe, after severe gales brought down many

-thousands of Pines in late January 2007.
+Pines in late January 2007.
 In early August

 2009, we found more adults on a single matureand very